UBC-MDS/DSCI-532_2025_27_CA_Wildfire-Dashboard/reports/m3_reflection.md

 - A "Learn More" button was added for additional context.
 - The Total Economic Loss summary card was repositioned for better visibility.
 - A loading animation was added to improve user experience.
-- The year slider in the filters section is now more flexible.
+- The year slider in the filters section now snaps to specific years.
-- The geospatial heatmap displays total fire count per county instead of financial loss.

 -----------------------------------------------------------